OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 - Dynamic ranges work well to limit the number of calculations performed by array formulas.

-- Using multiple dynamic ranges with a single column requires special-purpose counting functions.
+- Using multiple dynamic ranges within a single column requires special-purpose counting functions.

 - Using many dynamic ranges can decrease performance.